sovrynn/ecdo/1-EVIDENCE/cataclysm-stories/middle-east/README.md

 Sethos ruled from 1290 - 1279 BC.

+Nice place to see the full account: http://losttrails.com/pages/Tales/Inquiries/Herodotus_13.html

+### Could this be shorter than 3 generations per 100 years?

 341 generations of men, 30 years per generation?
 It could be less.

 "Generally, Ancient Egyptians have married inside their social classes.
 The man was usually married between the ages of 16 and 20, or as soon as he chooses potential craft with the aim to earn money for his family.
 Women usually married at the age of about 13 years, or immediately after the puberty."
 [6]